Choctaw Nation of Oklahoma: Government

-The Tribal Headquarters are located in Durant.
-Opened in June 2018, the new headquarters is a 5-story, 500,000 square foot building located on an 80-acre campus in south Durant.
+The tribal headquarters are located in Durant, and house the office of the Chief.
+Opened in June 2018, the new headquarters is a 5-story, 500,000 square-foot building located on an 80-acre campus in south Durant.
 It is near other tribal buildings, such as the Regional Health Clinic, Wellness Center, Community Center, Child Development Center, and Food Distribution.
 Previously, headquarters was located in the former Oklahoma Presbyterian College, with more offices scattered around Durant.
-The current chief is Gary Batton and the assistant chief is Jack Austin, Jr. The Tribal Council meets monthly at Tvshka Homma.
+The chief of the Choctaw Nation is Gary Batton, who took office on April 29, 2014, after the retirement of Gregory E. Pyle. and the assistant chief is Jack Austin, Jr. The Tribal Council meets monthly at Tvshka Homma, across the street from the historic Choctaw Capitol Building, built in 1884 and since been adapted for use as the Choctaw Nation Museum.

 The tribe is governed by the Choctaw Nation Constitution, which was ratified by the people on June 9, 1984.
 The constitution provides for an executive, a legislative and a judicial branch of government.
-The chief of the Choctaw Tribe, elected every four years, is not a voting member of the Tribal Council.
+The chief of the Choctaw Tribe, elected every four years, is not a voting member of the tribal council.
 These members are elected from single-member districts for four-year terms.
 The legislative authority of the tribe is vested in the Tribal Council, which consists of twelve members.